 The Psychology Today author goes on to say that if that many people were affected by a heart disorder, society would be doing something about it.
 Now, in case you wondered, she’s not talking about developing therapies that can help people with NPD function more adaptively in their social environment and have healthier interpersonal relationships, because in that sense, it’s not convenient to call it an illness.

 The author of the Psychology Today article lumped anyone with a cluster B personality disorder, including antisocial PD, NPD and borderline PD, into an umbrella label of “pathologicals.”
-She warns that “our future is highly dependent on what we provide as Public Pathology Education,” and makes assorted generalizations from there.
+She warns that “our future is highly dependent on what we provide as Public Pathology Education,” and goes on to make assorted generalizations from there.
 Perhaps she forgot to check the dictionary, because, aside from the labelling problem, I don’t think pathological means what she thinks it means.
-Psychopathology just refers to having a psychological disorder, which includes me and anyone else who has a mental illness.
+She seems to be assuming that it’s the same as psychopathy (as in being a psychopath), but psychopathology just refers to having a psychological disorder, which includes me and anyone else who has a mental illness.

 Again, emotional abuse is a very serious problem that should not be minimized.
 But when people start pulling numbers out of their asses (and these articles aren’t alone in that), it just starts to turn into a circus show.
 Maybe the next act in the circus will be to start spraying aerosolized antipsychotics to treat all of us who must be hallucinating and therefore getting ready to go on a shooting spree.